AElfProject/AElf/docs/INTEROPERABILITY.md

 Decentralized exchanges(DEX) are becoming more common every day.
 Projects like 0x, Kyber Network and AirSwap have won great attention from the public.
 General speaking, DEX is a special use case in cross-chain interoperability.
-The idea behind DEX is called '**atomic swap**', i.e. we swap assets without third parties, and are provided ‘end-to-end’ security in token exchanges (or at least we hope we are).
+The idea behind DEX is called '**atomic swap**', i.e. we swap assets without third parties, and are provided '**end-to-end**' security in token exchanges (or at least we hope we are).

 In ÆLF, making the whole process automatic, guaranteed, and decentralized is our goal.